 The alert reaction procedure needs to be mapped to one or several alerts.
 This is required so that the outbound connector can decide which guided procedure to trigger for a certain alert and that the guided procedure search functionality can find the right guided procedure for the alert.
 To map the guided procedure to an alert you need to determine the alert attributes as follows:

 Step 2: Create the new alert reaction procedure.

 You can either create a new alert reaction procedure new or by copy using an existing procedure as template:

 For information on how to maintain the content of the new guided procedure please refer to the guides below.

 If you have created a customer specific alert reaction procedure for an alert for which an alert reaction procedure has been delivered by SAP, both guided procedures will be triggered.
 The desired behavior is mostly that only the customer specific procedure is triggered.
 Proceed as follows to achieve this:

 Add a step

-To add a step, click on New, and select the step type in the menu.
+To add a step, select New--> Step-->Standard Step.
 You can also reuse an existing step.
 A new step will be inserted below the selected step, in the Steps tree.
-Step types can be standard, parent, plug-in or complete.

 The step help text provides detailed information about each step, such as what is checked, and what will happen in the background.